 Stephanie Byng is responsible for providing professional technical and administrative support for the management of the S&T Policy Fellowships online presence, databases and network systems.
 She ensures our database and online network functionality by researching, developing, implementing and evaluating site upgrades.
 Stephanie troubleshoots technical issues and maintains documentation for our online systems.
 She also lends a creative hand to our marketing, outreach and engagement efforts by designing collateral, writing online content and implementing marketing campaigns.

-Stephanie joined AAAS in April 2012, fresh from a 12-month term of service with AmeriCorps VISTA, where she was the IT Administrator for The Advancement Foundation.
+Stephanie joined AAAS in December 2012 as an intern, fresh from a 12-month term of service with AmeriCorps VISTA, where she was the IT Administrator for The Advancement Foundation.
 She worked with multiple nonprofit clients building custom websites/graphics, managing social media profiles, developing documentation and training materials, overseeing donor database integration into Salesforce, and evaluating new technology for integration.
 She has seven years of experience as a web/graphics designer, specializing in the needs of non-profits and women-owned businesses.
 Stephanie holds a bachelor’s degree in psychology from Northern Arizona University.
 In 2009, she wrote and published An Eco-Babe’s Guide to Greening It.
 In her spare time, she volunteers with Catchafire and writes about green living.

-Senior Project Director, Communications, Marketing, Professional Development & Alumni Engagement
+Senior Project Director, Marketing, Communications, Alumni & Technology Systems

 Olga Francois plans and directs communications activities to promote the S&T Policy Fellowships nationally; oversees the recruitment and marketing efforts to attract eligible applications from diverse, highly qualified scientists and engineers; and supervises development and implementation of the year-long professional development program.
 Additionally, Olga supervises cross-cohort and alumni engagement activities to maintain former Fellows participation in Fellowship operations and initiatives.
 Olga oversees four staff and assists the director with strategic planning, developing and launching new initiatives, and formulating policy for communications, marketing and recruitment.